Talal Asad: Career

 Asad’s first teaching job was at Khartoum University in Sudan, where he spent several years as a lecturer in social anthropology.
 He returned to the United Kingdom in the early 1970s to lecture at Hull University in Hull, England.
 He moved to the United States in 1989, and taught at the New School for Social Research in New York City and Johns Hopkins University in Baltimore, before acquiring his current position of Distinguished Professor of Anthropology at the Graduate Center of the City University of New York.
 Asad has also held visiting professorships at Ain Shams University in Cairo, King Saud University in Riyadh, University of California at Berkeley, and the School for Advanced Studies in the Social Sciences in Paris.

 Asad’s writing portfolio is extensive, and he has been involved in a variety of projects throughout his career.
 His books include Anthropology and the Colonial Encounter, published in 1973, Genealogies of Religion, published in 1993, Formations of the Secular, published in 2003, and On Suicide Bombing, published in 2007 and written in response to the September 11, 2001 attacks.
 In 1983, he was a co-editor on The Sociology of Developing Societies: The Middle East with economic historian Roger Owen.
 Asad has said that he wasn’t all that interested in this project and that he did it as a favor to a friend.
 In 2007 Asad was part of a symposium at the Townsend Center at University of California, Berkeley, at which he spoke on his paper "Is Critique Secular?
 Blasphemy, Injury, and Free Speech".

 Since 2023, Ibn Haldun University has granted the annual Talal Asad Award for the best graduate dissertation in sociology.
+In 2026, the Society for the Anthropology of Religion (SAR) renamed its graduate student paper competition, which recognizes compelling ethnographies on religion, the Talal Asad Graduate Student Paper Prize.

 He was elected a Fellow of the American Academy of Arts and Sciences in 2024.
+He also received an honorary degree of Doctor of Divinity by Edinburgh University in 2024.